BioBoost/word-blaster-solution/README.md

 WordList can track a list of words and provide randomly selected word.

 Single responsibility so no loading from file and such.
 Responsibility of another class.

+### Step 3 - A WordLoader class

+Words need to be loaded from a file. `WordLoader` loads words from a file and places them in a `WordList`.

+Later on different files will exist for the different difficulties.
+However, `WordLoader` does not have to know this.

+`WordLoader` does not need to keep any state for its single method.
+Because of this the method is made `static` which means it is not called on an object of `WordLoader` but rather on the class itself.